Boris-Barboris/dpeq/README.md

     /*
     Portals represent parameter values, bound to particular prepared statement.
     Just like prepared statement, they can be named and unnamed.

+    Relevant quote:
+    "Once a prepared statement exists, it can be readied for execution using a Bind message.
+The Bind message gives the name of the source prepared statement (empty string denotes the unnamed prepared statement), the name of the destination portal (empty string denotes the unnamed portal), and the values to use for any parameter placeholders present in the prepared statement...
+    Bind also specifies the format to use for any data returned by the query; the format can be specified overall, or per-column...

+    If successfully created, a named portal object lasts till the end of the current transaction, unless explicitly destroyed.
+An unnamed portal is destroyed at the end of the transaction, or as soon as the next Bind statement specifying the unnamed portal as destination is issued.
+    (Note that a simple Query message also destroys the unnamed portal.)
+    Named portals must be explicitly closed before they can be redefined by another Bind message, but this is not required for the unnamed portal."
     */
     auto portal = new Portal!ConT(ps, false);